Course XXXIII - Teaching 8: Several Types of Eloquence

 Popular eloquence.
 Its tribune is the environment, and its audience, the people.
 Through it you can try the most daring and less controlled flights, the boldest images and the most vivid and profound emotions in comparison with eloquence of other types.

-This eloquence keeps in mind rather ornament of your language than fiber and energy of your sayings.
 People want to hear great things, loudly and entirely announced by the orator with passion, expressive gesture and all signs of conviction and enthusiasm.
 There an orator stirs or calms down multitudes through the breath of his word.

 Military eloquence.
 It is this eloquence that mainly influenced destinies of peoples.